The English translation of the novel Touba and the

 All such anxieties may indeed be well-founded, but catering to them is a dubious and damaging urge.
 When Gabriel Gárcia Márquez's works were translated into English, his writings spoke for themselves and did not need a group of scholars of Latin American literature putting an explanatory scaffolding around it or contemplating giving it footnotes or incorporating "necessary information" into his text or worrying that the US audience were not going to grasp Latin American concepts and history.
 Márquez's words danced freely and spoke volumes to a global audience-and thus can, I daresay, Shahrnush Parsipur's.

 I had read the original Persian of Touba and the Meaning of Night cover to

-cover when I was a student in Manchester.
-At the reception of the Feminist Press for Shahrnush Parsipur I
+cover when I was a student in

-on the following day so I could interview her, and she gracefully agreed.
+At the conclusion of the reception, I arranged to see Parsipur for lunch on the following day so I could interview her, and she gracefully agreed.
 At about noon time the following day, and over my husband's outstanding Baqali Polo, we sat down and reminisced about Touba, Mahdokht, Zarrin, Mones, Farrokh-Laqa and most importantly Shahrnush...

 order from amazon